\beta-Ga2O3-Based Heterojunctions: Exploring Growth Orientations and Alloying on Electronic Properties: Results and discussion

 In the forward bias region, Fig.~\ref{fig:K_fig4} shows a very good agreement between the simulation and the published experimental data.
-As for the simulation reported above, the simulated I-V curve is obtained for an ideal case, in absence of any defects profile in the structure.
-It is interesting to note that in the forward region the experimental I-V curve shows a voltage dependence which follows the ideal curve more closely than in the previous case, reported in fig.~\ref{fig:K_fig3}).
-We also note that the I-V profile present a sharper transition from diffusion to thermionic regimes, suggesting a more abrupt \ch{(Al_{0.22}Ga_{0.78})_2O_3}/\ch{Ga2O3} interface for the device of Ref.~\cite{p_sundaram_-alxga1x2o3ga2o3_2022} than that of Ref.~\cite{mudiyanselage_ultrawide_2023}.
-The main differences between the experimental I-V curve and the simulated data observed in fig.~\ref{fig:K_fig4} is the horizontal shift, possibly due to a mismatch in the built-in voltage or the presence of negative charge in the materials' stack.
-As previously discussed, the positive shift in the experimental I-V could be caused by either i) an experimental Schottky barrier larger than the ideal value (\emph{i.e.} the difference between the Pt work function and the \ch{Ga2O3} Fermi level) considered in the simulations or ii) the presence of negative charge and depletion at the \ch{(Al_{0.22}Ga_{0.78})_2O_3}/\ch{Ga2O3} interface.
+As for the simulation reported above, the simulated I--V curve is obtained for an ideal case, in absence of any defect profile in the structure.
+It is interesting to note that in the forward region the experimental I--V curve shows a voltage dependence which follows the ideal curve more closely than in the previous case, reported in fig.~\ref{fig:K_fig3}).
+We also note that the I--V profile present a sharper transition from diffusion to thermionic regimes, suggesting a more abrupt \ch{(Al_{0.22}Ga_{0.78})_2O_3}/\ch{Ga2O3} interface for the device of Ref.~\cite{p_sundaram_-alxga1x2o3ga2o3_2022} than that of Ref.~\cite{mudiyanselage_ultrawide_2023}.
+The main differences between the experimental I--V curve and the simulated data observed in fig.~\ref{fig:K_fig4} are the horizontal shift, possibly due to a mismatch in the built-in voltage or the presence of negative charge in the materials' stack.
+As previously discussed, the positive shift in the experimental I--V could be caused by either i) an experimental Schottky barrier larger than the ideal value (\emph{i.e.} the difference between the Pt work function and the \ch{Ga2O3} Fermi level) considered in the simulations or ii) the presence of negative charge and depletion at the \ch{(Al_{0.22}Ga_{0.78})_2O_3}/\ch{Ga2O3} interface.
 The higher reverse current in the negative bias region has probably a similar origin as the previous example caused by defects which increase the Schottky reverse leakage current.